deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 ***Technical Sergeant George Foster***

-“Okay, next up for review is…Adam Arés, permanent address…Twenty Delaney Row, Folctha, Cimbrean.
-Huh.”
+"Okay, next up for review is…Adam Arés, permanent address…Twenty Delaney Row, Folctha, Cimbrean.
+Huh."

-“Yeah, we’ve got ourselves a space cadet here.”
+"Yeah, we’ve got ourselves a space cadet here."
 Somebody joked.

-“Space cadet he may be, but he’s the real deal.”
+"Space cadet he may be, but he’s the real deal."
 Foster commented.
-“I put him on the bar, stopped counting at fifty.
+"I put him on the bar, stopped counting at fifty.
 He says he was training in supergravity for a month before coming down here.
-Looks like the British special forces garrison there took him under their wing.”
+Looks like the British special forces garrison there took him under their wing."

-“Their CO gave him a reference.”
+"Their CO gave him a reference."

-“What’s it say?”
+"What’s it say?"

-“Pretty typical British, really.”
+"Pretty typical British, really."
 The sergeant with that file examined the letter.
-“To.. blah, blah…‘*I’m sending this young man your way with my professional opinion that he may be of some use to you.
+"To.. blah, blah…'*I’m sending this young man your way with my professional opinion that he may be of some use to you.
 Yours sincerely, Captain Owen Powell*’ et cetera.
-End letter.”
+End letter."
 She smiled, folding it up again.
-“You’ve got to love the Brits, right?”
+"You’ve got to love the Brits, right?"

-“Isn’t Powell the SBS officer behind the SOR program?”
+"Isn’t Powell the SBS officer behind the SOR program?"
 Foster asked.
-“If he is, then that’s a *glowing* reference right there.”
+"If he is, then that’s a *glowing* reference right there."

-“That’s right.”
+"That’s right."

-“Well his opinion seems on the money.
+"Well his opinion seems on the money.
 The kid’s already fit and strong and he’s got exactly the right build for a PJ.
-So…Unless there’s anything wrong with him, Doc?”
+So…Unless there’s anything wrong with him, Doc?"

 The chief medical examiner studied his own copy of the candidate’s notes.
-“His bloodwork showed a lot of testosterone…” He commented. “…but I chalk that up to him being young, fit and eager to prove himself.
+"His bloodwork showed a lot of testosterone…" He commented. "…but I chalk that up to him being young, fit and eager to prove himself.
 I see no reason to suspect steroids or substance abuse.
 His mother died young in the San Diego blast so there’s no way to know his medical history from her…There’s a history of Glaucoma and Coronary Artery Disease from his paternal grandparents, but his ECG and intraocular pressures were all fine today.
-No concerns.”
+No concerns."

 Foster turned to the staff psychologist, Lieutenant Schoemann.
-“Doctor?”
+"Doctor?"

-“…He’s angry.
-Grieving and angry.”
+"…He’s angry.
+Grieving and angry."
 Schoemann concluded, examining his notes.
-“But he’s channelling it well, it’s motivating him healthily.
+"But he’s channelling it well, it’s motivating him healthily.
 He’s got a long-term steady girlfriend and he’s come to us.
 That shows drive and an ability to emotionally commit, and that month of hard training proves that this wasn’t a spur-of-the-moment decision, he’s